 - Unplugging the phone or closing the Odin tool during the flashing process might result in unwanted outcomes.

 Step 10: Finishing the firmware flashing process

-- Upon completion, the ID: COM section will turn green with a message ‘Pass’ on it.
+- Upon completion, the ID: COM section will turn green with the message ‘Pass’ on it.

-- This is how you can install Samsung firmware using Odin tool.
+- This is how you can install Samsung firmware using the Odin tool.

 - Besides, your phone will reboot automatically.

 - Now, you may safely remove the USB cable and disconnect your phone from the computer.

 - Note: If Odin fails or gets stuck, or in case your phone gets stuck into the boot loop, then don’t worry.
 Just close the Odin software, boot your phone into download mode and repeat the entire process.